 Caitlyn bristled.
 “What will you do when Anna’s 18th birthday comes?”

 “You can’t go to Wales,” Mom snapped.
 A determined light took hold of her, a tension like a coiled snake ready to strike.
 Saliently feral, Mom’s brown eyes darkened.
 The tension increased and then like a storm departing, she relaxed.
-Behind them the television announced the 10 o’ clock news.
-Dad and Mom whipped around and returned to the couch, “We have to see this.”
+Behind them, the television announced the 10 o’ clock news.
+Dad and Mom whipped around startled and returned to the couch, “We have to see this.”
 Dad waved them away.
 Discussion over.
 Their rules triumphed, Anna’s desire set aside.
 Since she was little, Mom and Dad watched the news like religious devotees attending services, eyes glued to the station for World News, seven nights a week.

 She blinked unshed tears and rubbed her face.
 At least they knew her plans for the future.
 Relief and anger streamed through Anna.
 Caitlyn hugged her.
 “That went better than we planned.”
 She whispered.
 “They have several months to adjust.”
-As usual Caitlyn was right.
+As usual, Caitlyn was right.
 The hard part was over.

 She high-fived Mark.
 “Thank you both for supporting me.”

-A reporter came on the air, Lance Elbert for UK 5.
-Wind howled behind the man.
-Lightning flashed and water crashed against a rocky shoreline.
-It was not Minnesota.
+The camera panned to a rocky shoreline.
+Wind howled around a man dressed in a suit and trench coat.
+The sky thundered overhead and blackened clouds roiled like a witch’s cauldron.
 Mom stared transfixed to the screen, Dad equally engrossed.
 An opening split the space behind the man, hiding the landscape.
 A hole, dark and crackling.
 It swirled and pulsed with energy.
 Pebbles flew into the abyss, striking the reporter in the face.
 He struggled to keep hold of his microphone.
 His hair lay matted to his scalp.
 Lightning forked and flashed into the circle before separating.
 The cavity seemed endless, sucking light and sound from the area around it.

 An odd expression of glee lit the reporters face.
 Holding his trench coat closed, Lance Elbert bellowed in an English accent, “Right behind me, in the Strait of Gibraltar where the storm’s power is most concentrated, you can see -.”
 The camera vibrated under heavy winds.
 The reporter stooped lower to the ground as thunder rumbled and the clouds grew tighter and darker.
 Darts of lightning struck the water and the rocky heights.
 Tongues of energy flickered and struck the vortex.
 The bolts disappeared into the opening.
 “As you can see, a vortex of sorts has opened up behind the camera crew and myself.
 Objects have flown inside.
 It has swallowed electrical bolts and debris.”
 The reporter almost sang with excitement.
 Joy lit his eyes.
 Utterly crazy for him to stand there.
 The hole was now the size of a man and Lance’s coat flapped, the fabric fighting to loosen from his body.

 Anna’s heart pounded.
 Caitlyn circled the couch, pacing and muttering about epilepsy or seizures.
 She flipped through her book and hurled it at the recliner.
-Clearly the answer didn’t exist there.
+Clearly, the answer didn’t exist there.
 But her sister liked to have the answers.
 She needed to resolve problems.
 Caitlyn was a fixer.

 “Mom, Dad what happened?”
 Fear cracked in Caitlyn’s voice.
 Her hands clenched the couch cushions in a death grip, knuckles made pale from the effort.

 “Nothing to worry you.”
 Mom leaned against Dad.
-She seemed okay.
+She seemed okay though wan and weakened.

 Dad turned off the television.
 “Caitlyn, Anna, Mark, it’s past time the three of you were off to bed.
 Please send Flora with tea if she is still awake.
 If not, brew some first, Caitlyn.”
 Gruff and tired, Dad lifted Mom into an upright position on the couch.